abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Session life cycle management

-Session management is left to the implementation of the Redfish Service.
+Session management is left to the implementation of the Redfish service.
 This includes orphaned session timeout and the number of simultaneous open sessions.

-* **A Redfish Service shall provide login sessions compliant with this specification.**
+* **A Redfish service shall provide login sessions compliant with this specification.**

 ##### Redfish login sessions